How this post came to be

 Thanks so much for viewing this collection.

-I hope it's as useful and enjoyable for you as it was fulfilling for me to create.
+I hope it's as useful and enjoyable for you as it was fulfilling for us to create.